murilo-arruda/todo-list-node-cli/README.md

 * `at` or `addtime` - Add a todo which will loop in a certain time.

 **Planning to add:**
+* See the name of the group instead of **Todos** in the todos output.
+* If the time left is bigger than one hour then transform it in hours, then days, weeks and months.
 * `sw` or `setwidth` - For set a new line width for the gui, it's only for resolve design bugs.

 ## Usage